 The conversion cost calculator requires the following two variables to be entered into it.

-It is the cost that can be directly attributed to the products.
-It includes payments made to workers or employees directly engaged in the production of such goods.
+Direct Labor Cost – It is the cost that can be directly attributed to the products.
+It includes payments made to workers or employees directly engaged in producing such goods.

-All the indirect expenses incurred in the processing of raw materials into finished goods that one cannot assign directly to such finished goods produced comprises manufacturing overheads.
+Manufacturing Overheads – All the indirect expenses incurred in the processing of raw materials into finished goods that one cannot assign directly to such finished goods produced comprise manufacturing overheads.
 These include rent of factory building, depreciation of assets engaged in the production process, power & fuel, etc.